-Read more3D scanning is the process of digitally capturing the shape and features of a physical object or environment as a highly accurate three-dimensional model.
-The model is created using various […]
+Read more3D scanning is the process of capturing the physical shape and characteristics of an object or environment and converting them into a precise digital three-dimensional model.
+This model can be […]

-Read moreAmazon Web Services (AWS) is a cloud computing platform provided by Amazon, offering a broad range of services including computing power, storage, databases, analytics, machine learning, and more.
-AWS enables […]
+Read moreAmazon Web Services (AWS) is a comprehensive cloud computing platform developed by Amazon that provides on-demand access to a wide range of IT services.
+These include computing power (e.g. EC2), […]

-Read moreAugmented Reality (AR) is a technology that overlays digital content—such as 3D models, text, images and audio—onto the real-world environment.
-AR is used in mobile applications where virtual elements are […]
+Read moreAugmented Reality (AR) is a real-time technology that enhances the physical world by overlaying digital content—such as 3D models, animations, text, graphics, or audio—on top of the user’s real-world environment. […]

-Read moreAn area model is a digital three-dimensional representation of a large geographical area, including topography, structures, infrastructure, and other physical features.
-Area models are used in urban planning, environmental analysis, […]
+Read moreAn area model is a digital, three-dimensional representation of a geographically defined space, including terrain, vegetation, buildings, roads, utilities, and other physical and man-made features.
+It serves as a visual […]

-Read moreAsset and equipment location inventory refers to the systematic mapping and documentation of the positions and characteristics of machines and equipment within an industrial plant or production environment.
-This process […]
+Read moreAsset and equipment location inventory refers to the systematic identification, mapping, and documentation of the physical positions and attributes of machinery, technical devices, and infrastructure within an industrial or production […]

-Read moreAsset data refers to detailed information about an organization’s physical assets such as buildings, equipment, infrastructure, and other resources.
-It includes location, condition, maintenance history, value, and lifespan of the […]
+Read moreAsset data refers to structured and detailed information about an organisation’s physical assets—such as buildings, machinery, infrastructure, and equipment—used for planning, operations, and maintenance.
+Typical asset data includes attributes like […]

-Read moreAveva PCM (Point Cloud Manager) is Aveva’s updated software for managing, viewing and leveraging point cloud data obtained via laser scanning.
-It builds on the underlying technology of Aveva LFM […]
+Read moreAveva PCM (Point Cloud Manager) is a modern software solution by Aveva for managing, visualising, and utilising point cloud data collected through laser scanning.
+It serves as the successor to […]

 Read moreBase data refers to the fundamental information or material collected and analyzed before starting a project, design task, or decision-making process.
 These data form the foundation on which project goals […]

-Read moreBentley Systems is a software company specialising in solutions for the design, construction and management of infrastructure.
-Its software products, such as MicroStation and OpenBuildings, support advanced design and modelling […]
+Read moreBentley Systems is a global software company that provides advanced solutions for the design, construction, and lifecycle management of infrastructure assets.
+Its tools are widely used in industries such as […]

 Read moreBuilding Information Modeling, also known as BIM, is a digital process for creating and managing information that describes the physical and functional characteristics of a building.
 This technology enables the […]

-Read moreComputer-Aided Design (CAD) refers to the use of specialised software for creating technical drawings, 3D models and structural designs.
-CAD technology is widely applied in architecture, engineering, mechanical design and […]
+Read moreComputer-Aided Design (CAD) refers to the use of specialised software tools for drafting, modelling, and visualising technical drawings and design concepts in two or three dimensions.
+It plays a central […]

-Read moreCartography is the science and practice of creating, analysing, and interpreting maps.
-It transforms geospatial data into visual and informative maps used in navigation, land surveying, urban planning, and environmental […]
+Read moreCartography is the scientific and technical discipline of creating, analysing, and interpreting maps.
+It involves the transformation of geospatial data into clear, accurate, and visually comprehensible representations of physical, political, […]

 Read moreConstruction site monitoring refers to the continuous supervision and documentation of activities at a construction or production site.
 Its aim is to ensure that the work progresses according to plans, […]

-Read moreA Content Management System (CMS) is software that enables users to create, manage and publish digital content, such as websites, articles, and multimedia, without requiring deep programming knowledge.
-CMS platforms […]
+Read moreA Content Management System (CMS) is a software application or platform that allows individuals and organisations to create, manage, edit, and publish digital content—typically on websites—without needing advanced programming skills. […]

-Read moreContinuous Delivery (CD) is a software development practice in which completed and tested code is automatically prepared for release to production at any time.
-CD builds upon continuous integration (CI) […]
+Read moreContinuous Delivery (CD) is a software engineering practice that ensures code changes are automatically tested, integrated, and prepared for deployment to production at any given time.
+It is a key […]

-Read moreContinuous Integration (CI) is a software development practice where code is automatically built, tested, and integrated into a version control system on a regular basis.
-CI helps developers detect and […]
+Read moreContinuous Integration (CI) is a software development methodology in which code changes from multiple developers are automatically built, tested, and merged into a shared version control repository on a frequent […]

-Read moreControl point surveying is a geodetic method used to determine precise reference points in the terrain.
-These control points serve as benchmarks for future measurements and mapping, ensuring accuracy and […]
+Read moreControl point surveying is a geodetic technique used to establish fixed, accurately known reference points in physical terrain.
+These control points form the spatial framework for all subsequent measurements, mapping […]

 Read moreA coordinate is a numerical value or set of values that defines the location of a point within a coordinate system.
 Coordinates express the point’s distance and direction relative to […]

-Read moreCoordinate surveying is the process of determining the exact positions of survey points within a specific coordinate system, such as geographic or projected coordinates.
-It plays a vital role in […]
+Read moreCoordinate surveying refers to the measurement process used to determine the precise spatial positions of points within a defined coordinate system, such as geographic coordinates (latitude, longitude) or projected systems […]

-Read moreCSV is a simple file format used for storing and transferring tabular data.
-In a CSV file, data entries are separated by commas or other delimiters, making it easy to […]
+Read moreCSV is a lightweight and widely used file format for storing and transferring tabular data.
+In a CSV file, each row represents a data record, and fields within a record […]

 Read moreData collection robots are autonomous or semi-autonomous systems designed to gather and analyse information from various environments such as industry, logistics, and research.
 They may utilise sensors, cameras, and other […]